Alternatives to Expedia Local Expert

 Expedia is no longer accepting new tour and activity suppliers through its own website, according to a message on its website.

 Partners who had previously listed their experiences with Expedia Local Expert saw those listings marketed on over 60 travel booking sites.
 Their listings may appear in searches on Expedia.com, Orbitz, Travelocity, and more.
-They were also translated to as many as 17 different languages.
+They were also translated into as many as 17 different languages.

 Tour operators and attractions could have joined Expedia Local Expert for free.
 The company would need to apply and be approved by a member of the Expedia team, which would screen the application for quality, value, and service.
 The application asked for your current certificate of liability insurance, descriptions of each product, high-definition photos, and prices.

-Who uses Expedia Local Expert?
+Who used Expedia Local Expert?

 A quick search for things to do in Miami brings up walking tours, speedboat rides, hop-on-hop-off bus tours, and more.

-• To increase bookings during slow season
+• To increase bookings during the slow season

 • To market their products to an international audience

 A sightseeing tour company in Rio de Janeiro, for example, was able to have a successful low season after working with Expedia Local Expert.
-Meanwhile, a whale watching tour company in British Columbia was able to target new audiences by offering a variety of tours that set the company apart from its competitors.
+Meanwhile, a whale-watching tour company in British Columbia was able to target new audiences by offering a variety of tours that set the company apart from its competitors.

 When did it go away?

 Expedia once operated offline concierge services as part of its Local Expert arm.
-The local concierge services were available in hotels in major tourist markets, including Hawaii and Orlando, two key markets to push tours, activities and attractions to visitors.
+The local concierge services were available in hotels in major tourist markets, including Hawaii and Orlando, two key markets to push tours, activities, and attractions to visitors.

-Yet in 2020, the company closed its offline concierge operations due the impacts of the pandemic.
+Yet in 2020, the company closed its offline concierge operations due to the impacts of the pandemic.
 The company continues offering tours and activities online through the “things to do” tab on Expedia.com

 4 alternatives to Expedia Local Expert